alefore/weblog/zettelkasten.md

 technical topics such as math or programming languages, down to low-level details such as their syntax.

 #### Advantages

-Articulate my thinking about things I'm learning has advanced my thinking.

 Writing notes requires additional effort: it takes time to (1) express each idea clearly, and (2) reason about the ideal structure to organize the topic into a semilattice.

-However, this helps me evolve my thinking about the topic.
+However, fleshing out into my Zettelkasten contents I'm learning has advanced my thinking.
 I suppose this is a variation of Seneca's *Docendo discimus*.
-By taking the time/effort to organize my ideas into my Zettelkasten, my thinking evolved and reinforce what I've learned.
+By taking the time/effort to organize my ideas into my Zettelkasten, my thinking evolved and I've reinforce what I've learned.
 By writing good notes about specific topics I've gained more understanding about them.
 In this sense a Zettelkasten is truly a tool for the mind.

 #### How